Eliot Higgins: Bellingcat

 On 15 July 2014, Higgins began a new website called Bellingcat for citizen journalists to investigate current events using open-source information such as videos, maps and pictures.
 Its launch was funded by a Kickstarter campaign.
-Bellingcat's self-taught open-source analysts include Higgins and eight volunteers.
+In the year after its establishment, Bellingcat's self-taught open-source analysts included Higgins and eight volunteers.
+By 2021, the organisation had 25 staff.

 Among its major projects, Bellingcat has investigated the downing of Malaysia Airlines Flight 17 in Ukraine.
 Its work is being considered by the Dutch police investigating the crash, and Higgins has been interviewed twice by the investigators.
 Bellingcat has suggested that the anti-aircraft missile that hit the plane was fired by a Russian unit, the 53rd Buk brigade, based in the city of Kursk.
 On 31 May 2015, Bellingcat released a report alleging among other things photo manipulation of satellite images released by the Russian Ministry of Defense.
 The photos concerned the location of Ukrainian Buk missile launchers around the time MH17 was shot down.
 Bellingcat's use of error level analysis in its report was criticised by Jens Kriese, a professional image analyst.
 Bellingcat's findings about which field the missile was fired from were vindicated in September 2016 by the Dutch-led MH17 Joint Investigation Team.

 In 2023, Higgins published an image on social media of former President Trump in jail in a jumpsuit, generated by AI.
 As a result of this, he was banned from Midjourney, which he used to create the image.